 - Only when necessary, select Add to exclude specific users or groups.
 For more information, see Exclusions.

 Windows authentication: Require authentication with Active Directory domain credentials.
 This setting is the previous behavior, and the current default setting.
 When you update the site, there's no change to the authentication level.

 Certificate authentication: Require authentication with a valid certificate that's issued by a trusted PKI certificate authority.
 You don't configure this certificate in Configuration Manager.
 Configuration Manager requires the administrator to be signed into Windows using PKI.

 Windows Hello for Business authentication: Require authentication with strong two-factor authentication that's tied to a device and uses biometrics or a PIN.
-You can use Configuration Manager to manage and deploy Windows Hello for Business policies.
-For more information, see Windows Hello for Business settings.
+For more information, see Windows Hello for Business.

 From the Authentication tab of Hierarchy Settings, you can also exclude certain users or groups.
 Use this option sparingly.
 For example, when specific users require access to the Configuration Manager console, but can't authenticate to Windows at the required level.
 It may also be necessary for automation or services that run under the context of a system account.

 The SMS Provider operates independently of the display language of the server where you install it.